State Highway 25 (New Zealand): Spurs

 State Highway 25A (SH 25A) traverses Coromandel Peninsula west to east directly from Kopu to Hikuai.
 This 28.2 km road, opened on 23 March 1967 and sealed in 1973, begins at an intersection with SH26 just 400m away from the SH 25/SH 26 intersection.
 It terminates at SH 25 just south of Hikuai.
 In January 2023 a large landslide destroyed a section of the highway, effectively closing the highway.
 A bridge had to be built across the landslide, and the highway reopened in December 2023.

 Route changes

 SH 25 once went through the town centres of Whitianga and Whangamatā.
-In Whitianga, the bypass was constructed carrying traffic away from the original route via Buffalo Beach Road, Albert Street, and South Highway.
+In Whitianga, a bypass was constructed in 2003 carrying traffic away from the original route via Buffalo Beach Road, Albert Street, and South Highway.
 In Whangamatā, SH 25 bypasses the town via Tairua Road instead of using Harry Watt Drive, Hetherington Road and Port Road.

 In the early 2000s the last sections of the highway were sealed, mainly on the northern part between Coromandel township and Whitianga.
 In 2011 NZTA completed the new Kopu Bridge, a two-lane structure, across the Waihou River.
 It replaced the previous one-lane bridge, where at times holidaymakers had to queue for hours to cross.
 The old bridge, which was built in 1928, is scheduled to be deconstructed although a key part of its history will be preserved.